 Green City, City of Sanctuary: Moving Forward Together

 The November election is now behind us, and we suddenly face a very uncertain future.
-The election of Donald Trump to the presidency threatens much we hold dear as Americans, as lovers of freedom, as San Franciscans.
+The election of Donald Trump to the presidency threatens much we hold dear as Americans, as lovers of freedom, and as San Franciscans.
 More than ever, San Francisco, the Bay Area, and California will play a critical role in preserving and growing a more equitable, inclusive, and sustainable society, and help show the US the way forward.

 Our Federal social safety net, from Social Security to health care and support for housing, is also threatened.
 Our safety net is already weak compared to peer countries, and income inequality continues to worsen, making threatened cutbacks even more dire for an increasingly broad swath of Americans.